Lazio to wear image of Anne Frank on shirts

 Story highlights

-- Lazio says it is committed to fighting antisemitism
+- Lazio says it is committed to fighting anti-Semitism

 - Lazio president says club will organize annual trip to Auschwitz

-- Move comes after fans probed over antisemitic stickers
+- Move comes after fans probed over anti-Semitic stickers

 (CNN)It was an incident which led to widespread condemnation.